For the complete documentation index, see llms.txt.

 Refer to the .yarnrc documentation for more details.

-To change the packages, remove the node_modules directory and the yarn.lock file and run the yarn command again.
-This forces a new download of all packages from the new registry and regeneration of the lock file.
-Alternatively, you can run yarn upgrade to update all dependencies to their latest allowed versions and regenerate the lock file.
+To apply the registry change, remove the node_modules directory and the yarn.lock file and run the yarn command again.
+This forces a new download of all packages from the new registry and regeneration of the lock file:

 Now you can proceed with your development and testing.